Cosmographic Connection Between Cosmological And Planck Scales: The Barrow-Tsallis Entropy: Barrow--Tsallis entropy and cosmographic constraints

 This result is in good agreement with the current value of the deceleration parameter in SCM:

-The situation with determining the current value of the jerk parameter is much worse \cite{AlMamon:2018uby,Zhai:2013fxa}.
-Uncertainties reach approximately 100\%.
+The situation with determining the current value of the jerk parameter is much worse \cite{AlMamon:2018uby,Zhai:2013fxa}: the spread of $j_0$ between different parameterizations and datasets reaches approximately 100\%.
+For the jerk parameter we adopt the observational determination

+reported in table~I of ref.~\cite{AlMamon:2018uby} and obtained by fitting the logarithmic parameterization of the deceleration parameter, $q(z)=q_0+q_1\ln(1+z)$, to 41 measurements of the Hubble parameter in the range $0.07 \le z \le 2.36$.
+This choice is internally consistent with the reconstructions behind eq.~\eqref{q0_values}: the deceleration parameter of the same fit, $q_0=-0.466^{+0.093}_{-0.096}$, agrees within $1\sigma$ with all four values in eq.~\eqref{q0_values}.
+We stress that the quoted error of $j_0$ is the statistical uncertainty conditional on the adopted parameterization, while the spread of the central $j_0$ values across the parameterization family of ref.~\cite{AlMamon:2018uby} constitutes the $\sim 100\%$ model dependence mentioned above.
 However, improving the accuracy of determining the parameter is only a matter of time.
 In particular, cosmography using next-generation gravitational wave detectors \cite{Chen:2024gdn} will significantly improve the accuracy of determining cosmographic parameters.
 Recall that the first measurements of the Hubble parameter differed by an order of magnitude from modern ones.
 Achieving the required accuracy will solve the problem of finding the parameters of two-parameter cosmological models.
+As the reference pair for the numerical illustrations below we use $q_0=-0.580^{+0.055}_{-0.063}$ --- the most conservative of the four determinations~\eqref{q0_values} in terms of the quoted uncertainty --- together with the jerk value~\eqref{j0_observational}; the robustness of the results with respect to this choice is quantified in table~\ref{tab:MC_delta}.

-Models with a larger number of parameters will require higher cosmographic parameters.
-In conditions where cosmography fixes only a combination of parameters $\delta(2 + \Delta)$, estimation of the non-extensiveness parameter $\delta$ is possible only with an a priori assignment of the distribution of the Barrow parameter $\Delta$.
+Models with a larger number of parameters will require higher-order cosmographic parameters.
+In conditions where cosmography fixes only a combination of parameters $\delta(2 + \Delta)$, estimation of the nonextensivity parameter $\delta$ is possible only with an a priori assignment of the distribution of the Barrow parameter $\Delta$.